Ctimene/First-Attempt-Game/README.md

 # First-Attempt-Game
-Third Project created for Athena Project (First Attempt at a Game)
+Third Project created for the Athena Award (First Attempt at a Game)

 This is a very simple website with a link and instructions on how to play my first Pygame.